 K6QEH/R (then WR6ACQ) was the first "aerospace industry" ham repeater in southern California.
-Designed and built "from the ground up" by the Hughes-Fullerton Employee Association Amateur Radio Club, it went on the air in 1973 on 146.880(-) atop Building 606 of the company's facility near the Fullerton Airport.
+Designed and built "from the ground up" by the Hughes-Fullerton Employee Association (HFEA) Amateur Radio Club, it went on the air in 1973 on 146.880(-) MHz atop Building 606 of the company's facility near the Fullerton Airport.
 The frequency pair was changed to 146.970(-) in December 1979 due to unresolvable co-channel interference problems.
 An autopatch was added in September 1981 and an auxiliary receiver at 1000-foot elevation in La Habra Heights went into service July 1983.
-Upon closure of Building 606 in 1994, the repeater was relocated to a new radio room in Building 675 and new towers were installed atop that building to support the repeater antennas.
-In December 1997, this facility and its employees became part of the newly-merged Raytheon Electronic Systems.
-Raytheon employees and retirees continue to administer and maintain it.

-K6QEH/R shares its frequency pair with repeaters in Oxnard, Santa Clarita, Trona and Barstow.
+K6QEH/R shares its two-meter frequency pair with low-level repeaters in Oxnard, Santa Clarita, Vista, Trona and Barstow.
 We have an excellent relationship with the other 146.970 repeater owners/users and we want to keep it that way.
 You can help by not using high power (more than 50 watts) or large base station antennas to work through our repeater when you are in a location where you might put a strong signal into one of the other machines.

 The repeater timeout period is 90 seconds.
 If you time out, the repeater will transmit a long "BZZZZZZ" (the razz-berries!) when you unkey and the timer resets.